Your basement is the perfect spot for building rooms you may not want in the main house.

 The type of paint you purchase will also tell you how much it will cover in terms of square feet for one coat – most of them will have this information on their labels.

-A few other considerations you will need to make to purchase the right type of garage floor paint include…
+Besdies the paint quantity, a few other considerations to purchase the correct type of garage floor paint include…

-You want your basement floor to look good, so there are a number of finishes that are available.
+You want your basement floor to look good, so several finishes are available.

 The color variation is considerable with garage floor paint, so you can go with something simple or add shards that will provide an extra bit of color and splash.